rrvt/SFTP/SFTP/README.md

 ## Updates

+### 11/4/23 Update

+First version that will create and delete directories on the web host when the local version of the site contains new directories or directories are removed from the local site.
+It will also create directories on the local site that appear in the web host.
+The app will not delete directories on the local site (as that is the prerogative of the user).

 ### 10/22/23 Update

 This update is the result of banging on the app and fixing things I found.